Skip to main content

 Fill in CMakeLists.txt

 The CMakeLists.txt defines the install targets for all the shared package artifacts.
 If your configuration requires other packages or is inheriting from another config package, include them as find_package requirements here.
-The example below installs all the populated subdirectories to the package's share directory:
+Click here to see the picknik_ur_base_config CMakeLists.txt which installs all the populated subdirectories to the package's share directory:

 2. Create and populate a config.yaml file